dsa-ou/algoesup/docs/getting-started.md

    - If you're asked for your **data sources**, click **Take me to Deepnote**.

-You should now be looking at an empty notebook that is part of the **Welcome to DeepNote** project within your workspace.
+You should now be looking at an empty notebook that is part of the **Welcome to Deepnote** project within your workspace.
-You won't need that project for writing algorithmic essays, but you may wish to keep it, to later explore DeepNote's data science features.
+You won't need that project for writing algorithmic essays, but you may wish to keep it, to later explore Deepnote's data science features.

 For the moment, just proceed with the next steps.

 ## Duplicate our project

-We created an essay project in *our* DeepNote workspace, to be copied to *your* workspace.
+We created an essay project in *our* Deepnote workspace, to be copied to *your* workspace.
 The project has all necessary software pre-installed.

 1. Open [our project](https://deepnote.com/workspace/lpsae-cc66-cd5cf5e4-ca6e-49d8-b6ee-dbbf202143d3/project/Algorithmic-Essays-acd23b74-5d63-4ef4-a991-3b8a049ddf6b).